Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 FIRA Autonomous Cars Simulator for FIRARoboWorldCup Competition.
 The instructions necessary for getting started is available below.

+### Changelog
+## 1.0.2
+  - Removed ground plane from race track world
+  - Modified Race Track mesh
+  - Changed initial position of the car to be on the track
+  - Added an example_pkg package to demonstrate a basic usage of topics and driving the vehicle
+  - Modified the ambient color of the scene in the race track
+  - Added sky and clouds to the race track

 ### Tested Minimum Local Hardware Requirements
 CPU: Intel® Core™ i5-5257U CPU @ 2.70GHz <br/>
 GPU: Intel® Iris 6100 <br/>